In the name of Allah, the Gracious, the Merciful

 Source: Majmū’ al-Fatāwá 34/160

-Abortion is often used by people to support a lifestyle of irresponsible sexual intercourse.
+Abortion is often used by people to support a lifestyle of irresponsible and extramarital sexual intercourse.
 They would like to perform abortions without legal restrictions so they can have recreational sex without consequences.
 Such a lifestyle can never be justified in Islam, as a man and woman should not engage in intercourse unless they are prepared to support their child in a healthy marriage.

 وَلَا تَقْرَبُوا الزِّنَا ۖ إِنَّهُ كَانَ فَاحِشَةً وَسَاءَ سَبِيلًا